Welcome

 Self-worth issues can stem from various factors, such as past experiences, societal pressures, or negative self-talk.
 The route to a healthy sense of self-worth is a journey of self-discovery, self-acceptance, and reclaiming one's inherent value as a human being.
 Therapy and counselling can really help to facilitate this journey.

-Other ares I work with include, but are not limited to: Relationship issues (difficulties in romantic relationships, family conflicts, communication problems, or navigating a breakup or divorce), stress management, personal growth and self-exploration.
+Other areas I work with include, but are not limited to: Relationship issues (difficulties in romantic relationships, family conflicts, communication problems, or navigating a breakup or divorce), stress management, personal growth and self-exploration.

 — Carl Rogers